yeosu623/yeosu623.github.io/_posts/software-engineering-chapter3-project-management.markdown

     That is all about getting TDEV value on COCOMO technique.
 But on real world, it is difficult to estimate LOC, and as the time pass, constant values need to be different to reflect on the real software developing process.
 So COCOMO is evolving on these days.

   - Function Point(FP) : Estimate costs based on the amount of business functionality, not on LOC(Lines Of Codes).
+Note that the coefficient can be changed in the future as the technology evolve.

-    Function Point is divided on..
+    Unadjusted Function Point(UFP) is divided on..

-    - Function Point = Data Functional Type + Transactional Function Type
+    - Unadjusted Function Point = Data Functional Type + Transactional Function Type
       - Data Functional Type = (numbers of ILF x 7.5) + (numbers of EIF x 5.4)
         - ILF : Internal Logical File.
 It is the object for inserting, modifying, deleting by users.
 Ex) Database Table, File in inner system, class
         - EIF : External Interface File.
 It is the object for referencing on target software.
 It's object is created from another software.